Countoscope/countoscope_PRX/README.md

 # Box_Counting in python
 Some codes to count particles in boxes and calculate statistics of these fluctuating counts

+# Use and citation
+If you use this code please cite our ArXiv paper (https://arxiv.org/abs/2311.00647) [1] Mackay, E. K., Marbach, S., Sprinkle, B., & Thorneywork, A. L. (2023).
+The Countoscope: Measuring Self and Collective Dynamics without Trajectories. arXiv preprint arXiv:2311.00647. and we will come up shortly with a Zenodo release for the code which you can cite as well

 # Installation
 To install, clone this directory into your site-packages directory (eg `cd ~/.local/lib/python3.10/site-packages && git clone https://github.com/brennansprinkle/Box_Counting countoscope`) or simply download the codes